-When BHB issued an ESG Voluntary Reporting Guideline for listed companies in 2020, we held a webinar on the importance of ESG Reporting in July 2020.
-The webinar was a part of a series of workshops aimed at enhancing awareness and understanding of the importance and benefits of ESG reporting and encouraging listed companies to disclose ESG information.
+When BHB issued an ESG Voluntary Reporting Guideline for listed companies in 2020, we held a webinar on the importance series of workshops aimed at enhancing awareness and understanding of the importance and benefits of ESG reporting and encouraging listed companies to disclose ESG information.
 The webinar was attended by over 30 representatives from listed companies and other financial institutions.